 Balconies Cliffs – Balconies Cave Trail Loop (Pinnacles National Park, CA)

-Talus caves—formed when crashing boulders fall into chasms, flooding the canyon with darkness—are an intriguing feature of central California’s Pinnacles National Park, which boasts two such pseudo-karst caverns.
-The most popular of the two is Bear Gulch Cave, most easily … Continue reading
+Balconies Cave Trail, Pinnacles National Park, March 2022 Talus caves—formed when crashing boulders fall into chasms, flooding the canyon with darkness—are an intriguing feature of central California’s Pinnacles National Park, which boasts two such pseudo-karst caverns.
+The most popular of the two is Bear Gulch Cave, most easily accessible from the east side of the …

 Chalone Peak Trail (Pinnacles National Park, CA)